 Site visit & quote

-We measure up, work out levels, talk through timber vs. composite for your situation, and write you a fixed-price quote.
+We measure up, work out levels, talk through timber vs. composite for your situation, and write you a detailed quote.

 Timber or composite decking installed across Dublin from our base in Cabra.
 Ground-level decks, raised platforms, integrated steps and lighting — built on a proper structural sub-frame so it lasts a generation, not a season.